Educator Preparation Information

 • The Missouri Advisory Council of Certification for Educators is composed of 25 members to be appointed by the State Board of Education upon recommendation of the commissioner of education.
 Of the 25 members, at least 15 must be active public school classroom teachers.

-• Missouri Technical Advisory Committee (MoTAC)
+• Educator Preparation Technical Advisory Committee (EPTAC)

 Educator Preparation Certification Program Changes